-This chapter provides solutions to problems that can occur during the installation and operation of the DIR-885L.
+This chapter provides solutions to problems that can occur during the installation and operation of the DIR-850L.
 Read the following descriptions if you are having problems.
 The examples below are illustrated in Windows® XP.
-If you have a different operating system, the screenshots on your computer will look similar to these examples.
+If you have a different operating system, the screenshots on your computer will look similar to the following examples.